City of St Albans: History

 The new district was named St Albans after its largest settlement.
 It was awarded borough status from its creation, allowing the chair of the council to take the title of mayor, continuing the series of mayors of St Albans which had started in 1553.
 The city status which had been held by the old municipal borough of St Albans was extended to cover the whole of the new district on 9 July 1974.
 As such the council could call itself "St Albans City Council", which name is sometimes used for it in official documents, but chooses to style itself "St Albans City and District Council" instead.

+Under current local government reorganisation plans, all district councils in Hertfordshire, as well as the county council, will be abolished in 2028, with the district becoming part of a new West Hertfordshire unitary authority.

 Geography

 The largest settlement is St Albans, followed in size by Harpenden, with the main villages being Redbourn, Wheathampstead, London Colney, Chiswell Green and Bricket Wood.

 Nearby towns include Hatfield and Welwyn Garden City to the east, Luton and Dunstable to the north, Hemel Hempstead to the west, Watford to the southwest and Borehamwood to the south.
 The district lies close to Greater London, at the closest point being less than 4 miles from its outer boundary.
 From the centre of St Albans to the centre of London is about 19 miles.